agCleo/GT-handbook/gotriple-handbook.md

 ### Technical set-up
 GoTriple collects data from the content providers by using the Open Archive Initiative - Protocol for Metadata Harvesting ([OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html)).
 Metadata compliant with the protocol can also be collected as a dump, without an OAI repository.
 This solution however hinders automated data acquisition and updates.
 Using a repository harvestable through OAI-PMH should therefore be preferred.

 The OAI-PMH protocol was developed in 1999 as part of the Open Archives Initiative.
 It allows content providers to expose their metadata on the Web in a structured format and to make it available for harvesters.
 The repository is set-up by the provider and contains sets of metadata.
 The metadata has to be represented according to the [simple DublinCore (DC)](https://www.dublincore.org/specifications/dublin-core/dces/) standard at least, or in a more expressive format, like for instance [qualified DublinCore (QDC)](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/).
+DC and QDC can be expressed in XML, HTML, or XHTML files.
 The OAI-PMH allows harvesters like GoTriple to then collect the structured metadata.
 The OAI repository can be set up by the content provider with little development investment.
 Some tools and services for data repositories or publishers can contain an OAI-PMH module, either as a built-in feature or a plugin (e.g. [DSpace](https://duraspace.org/dspace/resources/technical-specifications/), [OJS](https://docs.pkp.sfu.ca/learning-ojs/en/settings-distribution#access)).

 ### GoTriple data model